This song, with its extremely simple main riff and chorus, was released as a single from the British Steel

 The lyrics tell of someone who gets tired of everything that comes with an ordinary life, as that life has become boring.
 This leads him to take a chance and start breaking the law.

 The song featured some sound effects, including the sound of breaking glass and a police siren.
 The band were recording British Steel at Tittenhurst Park, which was the home of the Beatles' drummer Ringo Starr.
 Sampling did not exist at the time, so for the breaking glass, the band used the milk bottles the milkman brought them in the morning, and the police siren was actually guitarist K.K.
 Downing using the whammy on his Stratocaster.

 The song has been played live almost constantly ever since its release, and has slowly evolved over the years, for example with an added guitar solo by K.K.
 Downing (the original had no solo).
 It still gets the crowd going everywhere they go, but Priest have expressed a desire to try touring without some of their obvious classics, including this song.

-The video has become a cult classic, starring the band as bank robbers.
+The video, directed by Julien Temple and starring the band as bank robbers, has become a cult classic.
 Singer Rob Halford is riding in a Cadillac towards the bank, singing the first verse.
 Then he meets up with the rest of the band at the bank, and they break into the band and use their instruments to bring the people inside down to their knees.
 Then they proceed with breaking into the safe and stealing a gold record for British Steel (slightly ironically, as the album later went on to sell gold.
 The security guard is sitting in his room sleeping in front of the security TV, but is awoken by the loud music.
 But instead of doing something, he just looks in awe at the TV.
 As the band are leaving in the Cadillac with the gold record, with the chorus playing over and over at the end of the song, the security guard picks up an air guitar and starts rocking out to the tune.